ranja-sarkar/ranja-sarkar.github.io/blogger.md

 -----

-I am migrating my Substack posts since Oct-2025 to GitHub pages, it is work-in-progress.
+I am migrating my Substack posts (since Oct-2025) to GitHub pages, it is work-in-progress.

-I choose a theme to display for each month or monthly collection of posts - how do I choose it?
-It is random - dashboards, prompts etc. etc..
+I choose a theme each month for my collection of posts - how do I choose the theme?

+Well, it is random.
+Sometimes dashboards, at other times prompts, etc.
 Each blog post of mine has pictures clicked by me.
 I do not have technical knowledge about photography, I capture whatever's appealing to my eyes - mostly Nature.

 <img width="512" height="368" alt="fp" src="https://github.com/user-attachments/assets/38381f05-98d9-4c72-9eb6-328514fa854a" />

 There are things we realize only when we slow down.
-Almost all of us have clear understanding of a few things and clouded, not-so-clear concepts of many other things.
-Real contentment and joy comes from sharing your knowledge and learning with others and learn back from them.
+Almost all of us have clear understanding of a few things and not-so-clear, clouded concepts of many other things.
+Contentment and joy come from sharing our learning & understanding, our experiences with others and learn back from them, get to know about their experiences.

 Contributing to the community has two-way benefits, it's useful to more than just myself.

 -----